forax/switch-pattern-combinator/README.md

 We suppose that a list of patterns is valid and type-checked, and the goal is to generate a code compact, effective and raising descriptive exceptions/errors.

-Java requires switch to be exhaustive, either because there is a bottom type or because there is a sealed type, all subtypes are covered and there is no bottom type.
+Java requires switch to be exhaustive, either because there is a bottom type or because there is a sealed type and all subtypes are covered.

-There are two kinds of errors, either a value is null but the corresponding does not allow null or one of the class/record of a sealed hierarchy has changed between the compilation of the patterns and the execution at runtime.
+In order to avoid to have to specify what to do in case of null or if a type not present at compile time is present at runtime, Java has a notion of remainders which are the types that the users do not have to specify in terms of typechecking and that are handled automatically by the runtime.

 ### Naive Translation